tombh/peas/README.md

 You can scale processes using:
 `peas scale web=3 worker=2`

-List of current commands;
+**Services**
+If a service URI is provided to Peas' admin settings then all subsequently created apps will be given an instance of that service.
+Therefore, by issuing somehting like;
+`peas admin settings mongodb.uri mongodb://root:password@mongoservice.com`
+all new apps will get created with a config variable of something like;
+'MONGDB_URI=mongodb://appname:2f7n87fr@mongoservice.com/appname'

+New services can be added by creating a new class in `lib/services`.
+You can use any of the existing service classes as a template.

+**All current CLI commands**
 ```
+admin  - Admin commands
 config - Add, remove and list config for an app
 create - Create an app
 deploy - Deploy an app
 help   - Shows a list of commands or help for one command
 logs   - Show logs for an app
 scale  - Scale an app
-settings - Set Peas global settings
 ```

 #Roadmap